 - Add some more oil and brown 1.5 kg, 3 pounds of flank meat.
 You could also use chuck.

-- Once all the meat is browned add it all to the pot including the onions.
+- Once all the meat is browned, add it to the pot, including the onions.

 - Then add 1 liter, about 1 quart of beef stock.